jeaye/toybox/httpd-asm/README.md

 ### Building for development
 This project compiles instantly, so just using `make run` will build and run the latest code.

+### Why build this?
+I wanted to know what it was like to build a super bare-bones static file server in x86 Assembly.
+Now I do.